visit-dav/visit/src/doc/getting_started/Startup_Options.rst

         -debug-malloc <args> <comp>
-                             Run the component with the libMallocDebug library on macOS X systems.
-The libMallocDebug library lets the MallocDebug application attach to the instrumented application and retrieve memory
+                             Run the component with the libMallocDebug library on macOS systems.
+The libMallocDebug library
+                             lets the MallocDebug application attach to the instrumented application and retrieve memory
                              allocation statistics.
 The -debug-malloc flag